Essential amino acid: Amino acid requirements and the amino acid content of food

-Historically, amino acid requirements were determined by calculating the balance between dietary Nitrogen intake and nitrogen excreted in the liquid and solid wastes because proteins represent the largest nitrogen content in a body.
-A positive balance is where more nitrogen is consumed than is excreted which indicates that some of the nitrogen is being used by the body to build proteins.
-A negative nitrogen balance is where more nitrogen is excreted than is consumed which indicates that there is insufficient intake for the body to maintain its health.
+Historically, amino acid requirements were determined by calculating the balance between dietary nitrogen intake and nitrogen excreted in the liquid and solid wastes, because proteins represent the largest nitrogen content in a body.
+A positive balance occurs when more nitrogen is consumed than is excreted, which indicates that some of the nitrogen is being used by the body to build proteins.
+A negative nitrogen balance occurs when more nitrogen is excreted than is consumed, which indicates that there is insufficient intake for the body to maintain its health.
 Graduate students at the University of Illinois were fed an artificial diet so that there was a slightly positive nitrogen balance.
 Then one amino acid was omitted and the nitrogen balance recorded.
-If a positive balance continued then that amino acid was deemed not essential.
-If a negative balance occurred then that amino acid was slowly restored until a slightly positive nitrogen balance stabilized and the minimum amount recorded.
+If a positive balance continued, then that amino acid was deemed not essential.
+If a negative balance occurred, then that amino acid was slowly restored until a slightly positive nitrogen balance stabilized and the minimum amount recorded.

 A similar method was used to determine the protein content of foods.
 Test subjects were fed a diet containing no protein and the nitrogen losses recorded.
 During the first week or more there is a rapid loss of labile proteins.
-Once the nitrogen losses stabilized this baseline is determined to be the minimum required for maintenance.
+Once the nitrogen losses stabilize, this baseline is determined to be the minimum required for maintenance.
 Then the test subjects were fed a measured amount of the food being tested.
 The difference between the nitrogen in that food and the nitrogen losses above baseline was the amount the body retained to rebuild proteins.
 The amount of nitrogen retained divided by the total nitrogen intake is called net protein utilization.
-The amount of nitrogen retained divided by the (nitrogen intake minus nitrogen loss above baseline) is called Biological Value and is usually given as a percentage.
+The amount of nitrogen retained divided by the (nitrogen intake minus nitrogen loss above baseline) is called biological value and is usually given as a percentage.

-Modern techniques make use of Ion Exchange Chromatography to determine the actual amino acid content of foods.
-The USDA used this technique in their own labs to determine the content of 7793 foods across 28 categories and published the final database in 2018 to the public.
+Modern techniques make use of ion exchange chromatography to determine the actual amino acid content of foods.
+The USDA used this technique in their own labs to determine the content of 7793 foods across 28 categories.
+The USDA published the final database in 2018 to the public.

 The limiting amino acid depends on the human requirements and there are currently two sets of human requirements from authoritative sources: one published by WHO and the other published by USDA.

 Protein quality

 Various attempts have been made to express the "quality" or "value" of various kinds of protein.
-Measures include the biological value, net protein utilization, protein efficiency ratio, protein digestibility-corrected amino acid score and complete proteins concept.
+Measures include the biological value, net protein utilization, protein efficiency ratio, protein digestibility corrected amino acid score and the complete proteins concept.
 These concepts are important in the livestock industry, because the relative lack of one or more of the essential amino acids in animal feeds would have a limiting effect on growth and thus on feed conversion ratio.
 Thus, various feedstuffs may be fed in combination to increase net protein utilization, or a supplement of an individual amino acid (methionine, lysine, threonine, or tryptophan) can be added to the feed.